 Conclusion:

-Synthetic biomanufacturing is not merely a technological upgrade—itfundamental restructuring of industrial systems.
-By decoupling production from fossil fuels, minimizing waste, and enabling circular economies, it epitomizes the “Green Productivity” central to China’s new quality productive forces strategy.
+Synthetic biomanufacturing is more than just a technological upgrade; it is a fundamental restructuring of industrial systems.
+By decoupling production from fossil fuels, minimizing waste, and enabling circular economies, synthetic biomanufacturing embodies “green productivity,” which is central to China’s new strategy of quality productive forces.
+Synthetic biomanufacturing is leading the way in the Fourth Industrial Revolution and has the potential to bring about significant changes in our world.